hubert-groen/mini_PROJECTS/README.md

 # ML and DSA projects

-This repository contains various small projects related to Machine Learning, Algorithms, and Data Structures.
-Some projects were completed as part of a Computer Science course, while others were personal training exercises.
+This repository houses diverse projects spanning Machine Learning, Algorithms, and Data Structures.
+Some projects originated from coursework during my Computer Science studies at Warsaw University of Technology.
+Others are personal exercises undertaken for continuous learning and skill development.

-Not all projects have been sufficiently documented yet; their folder names have the tilde prefix to mark that.
+Notably, projects with a tilde (~) prefix in their folder names indicate that comprehensive documentation is pending.
+I am actively working on improving documentation to enhance clarity and understanding.

+Your feedback and contributions are always welcome!

 ![](ALPHA-BETA/img/front_image.png)